 Piracy within the NFT crypto space is a significant concern for artists who publish their work online.
 This is because anyone may take any online information and turn it into an NFT.
 Furthermore, the artist may never be aware that someone made an NFT from their work.
-Even if they do realise that their work has been pirated, by the time they request for removal, the problems have likely already started.
+Even if they do realise that their work has been pirated, by the time they request removal, the problems have likely already started.
 This is because those duplicating the artwork have likely already withdrawn their ether for a healthy return, meaning that it is very difficult to stop.
 However, last September DeviantArt came up with a way to try and prevent art theft.

 For a proper understanding of what NFTs are, we have provided you with a two-part, ultimate guide to NFTs.
-But as a quick summary: a Non Fungible token is a non-transferable digital asset that confirms unique ownership of an object but has no fixed value.
-It typically comes in the form of artwork, whether that be as a picture, video, 3D image, or an animation.
+But as a quick summary: a Non-Fungible token is a non-transferable digital asset that confirms unique ownership of an object but has no fixed value.
+It typically comes in the form of artwork, whether that be as a picture, video, 3D image, or animation.
 There has also been a recent rise in more obscure NFTs such as digital real estate.
 Owning an NFT gives you the right to display said artwork in your digital wallet.

-The Piracy Problem with nft crypto
+The Piracy Problem with NFT Crypto

 Geoffrey Huntley, an Australian artist and programmer, established The NFT Bay, a torrent website.
 This is a pun on Pirate Bay, the world’s most popular torrent site.
 Huntley made roughly 17 terabytes of NFTs available for download using the Pirate Bay approach.
 Ethereum and Solana NFTs are the two that are available on the NFT bay for anyone to access.